1jour1vin

 Wine rated (2018 guide) 88/100 (Good wine)

-The Colheita Tawny Porto 2004 is a single vineyard blend, composed mainly of Touriga Franca (35%), Tinta Roriz (20%), Touriga Nacional (15%), Tinta Barroca (10%) and others, bottled in 2018 with a long cork and 100 grams of residual sugar.
-Fine and concentrated, this Tawny, in the style of the house, has a darker color than most Tawnies.
-Don't be confused, it's still a Tawny.
-Bottled about a month before tasting, this was evident, but there was a slightly eccentric nuance, perhaps a touch of volatile acidity.
-Only a touch, however.
-It is still very drinkable, with a good finish and notable power for a relatively young Tawny.
+The 2004 Colheita Tawny Port is a single-vineyard blend, composed primarily of Touriga Franca (35%), Tinta Roriz (20%), Touriga Nacional (15%), Tinta Barroca (10%), and others, bottled in 2018 with a cork and 100 grams of residual sugar.
+Delicate and concentrated, this Tawny, in the house style, has a darker color than most Tawnies.
+Don’t be confused—it’s still a Tawny.
+Bottled just about a month before tasting, this was evident, but there was a slightly eccentric nuance, perhaps a touch of volatile acidity.
+Just a touch, though.
+It’s still very drinkable, with a good finish and notable power for a relatively young Tawny.

 Wine Enthusiast